jjinux/doc-code-verify/README.md

 Example blocks may overlap with one another.

-Examples in the code directory do not have to have matching whitespace to examples in the documentation directory.
+The whitespace used in the code doesn't have to perfectly match the whitespaece used in the documentation, just incase you need to indent it or format it slightly differently.

-If two blocks have the same name, it'll display a warning and only the first use of that block in the source directory will be used to verify against.
+If two blocks have the same name, it'll display a warning.
+Only the first use of an example name in the source directory will be used for verification.

 If you leave out the END for a block in the code directory, it'll include the rest of the file.
-If you leave out the END for a block in the documentation directory, it'll give an error.
+If you leave out the END for a block in the documentation directory, it'll result in a warning.

 Testing
 -------